bxxmzilla1/Reelzey-Test-mezz/DEPLOYMENT.md

 #### Step 2: Import Project
 1. Click "Add New" → "Project"
 2. Connect your GitHub account if not already connected
-3. Find and select your `andreix-speedup` repository
+3. Find and select your `reelzey` repository
 4. Click "Import"

 #### Step 3: Configure Project